Skip to main content

 5

-Once your URLs are prepared, select Crawl to begin.
+Once your URLs are prepared, select Synchronize Agent to update your Agent.

 Crawl statuses